maxterjy/invistd/algorithms/recursion/fractal.md

     </pre>

 Input:
-An integer number N that represent fracal degree
+An integer number N that represent Fractal degree

 Output
-Print fracal of degree n
+Print Fractal of degree n

 ## Solution
-* Use a 2D array to store the image of fracal
+* Use a 2D array to store the image of Fractal
 ```c++
 char map[20][20];
 ```
-* Suppose function f() draw a fracal of degree n, {row, col} is the top-left corner of the fracal
+* Suppose function f() draw a Fractal of degree n, {row, col} is the top-left corner of the Fractal

 ```c++
 f(int n, int row, int col)